 Best places for a wildflower walk

-At Rowallane Garden there is a host of native wildflowers nestling alongside trees and shrubs from around the world.
-The meadows come alive with the tiny white pignut in spring alongside the bluebells, followed by splashes of yellow in kidney vetch and bird’s-foot trefoil.
-Then starry whites of eyebright and chickweeds appear, with the pale pink spikes of the common spotted orchid arriving on mass in July.
-Sometimes the soft creams of the butterfly orchid and the unusual greenish flowers of the common twayblade orchids make an appearance, if the conditions suit them, and the purple haze of devil’s-bit scabious appear late summer.
+Bluebells are followed by splashes of yellow in kidney vetch and bird’s-foot trefoil.
+Then starry whites of eyebright and chickweeds appear, with the pale pink spikes of the common spotted-orchid appearing in July and the purple haze of devil’s-bit scabious blossoming in late summer.

-Coastal sites with either sand dunes or exposed rocky slopes also provide some of the best places to see many varieties of wild flowers.
-White Park Bay and Giant’s Causeway are home to sea rocket, broomrape, frog orchid, meadow cranesbill, devil’s-bit scabious, twayblade, meadow vetchling, harebell, kidney vetch, lady’s bedstraw, pyramidal orchid and the common spotted orchid.
+White Park Bay and Giant’s Causeway are also home to species rich grasslands with a diverse range of wildflowers such as frog orchid, meadow cranesbill, devil’s-bit scabious, twayblade, meadow vetchling, harebell, kidney vetch, lady’s bedstraw, pyramidal orchid and the common spotted-orchid.

 Once a potato field, the 14-acre site at Ploughman’s Hill was seeded with a meadow mix of 21 varieties provided an impressive pictorial meadow including poppies, cornflowers, corn marigolds and ox-eyed daisies.
 The mix contains annuals for an exceptional display in the first year with perennials which get better and better from year two onwards, so we should be in for a treat this summer!